Current Projects

 Comparison of an earthquake recorded prior to and after compliance corrections on an OBS.

 The Automated Tilt and Compliance Removal (ATaCR, pronounced attacker) package is a set of codes written in MATLAB, developed for characterizing and removing tilt and compliance noise from ocean bottom seismometer (OBS) instruments.
-This is an ongoing project, stay tuned for additions and updates to the code.
+This, and related investigations into noise properties, is an ongoing project, stay tuned for additions and updates to the code.

 Janiszewski, H. A., Z. Eilon, J.B.
 Russell, B. Brunsvik, J.B.
 Gaherty, S. Mosher, W. Hawley, S. Coats, (2023), Broad-Band Ocean Bottom Seismometer Noise Properties, Geophysical Journal International, ggac450, https://doi.org/10.1093/gji/ggac450